 - Plan your deck and call 811 to clear your position of any water, gas, and power lines.
 Do not dig on marked lines.
 Consult your local building g department when you have your location.
 Consider the type of deck you want and the style.
 A detailed drawing is what you need to get started.

 - Dig holes for posts using a post hole digger.
 Decks require support from concrete piers.
-The drawing has to indicate the size, number, and location of the deck piers.
+The drawing must indicate the deck piers’ size, number, and location.
 Square corners and mark footings locations.
-Dig below the frost line and place concrete tubing in the holes, and level them.
+Dig below the frost line, place concrete tubing in the holes, and level them.
 Use the tape measure to center the tubes.

 - Pour the concrete and place post anchors.
 Pour mixed concrete into the tubing form.
 Let it cure.

 - Attach rim joists and angle brackets.

 - Install Boards and Add Fasteners to Joists

 - Boards are measured and installed to form a deck.

 - If your deck is free-standing against the house, you’ll want your wood decking boards to run parallel to the house.
 If your deck is in the yard, you’ll need to make the decking run parallel to the framing.

 - To start the decking so that it’s parallel to the house, align the edge of the first deck board so that it is parallel to the house and run the fasteners in.
 Let the ends run long on either side.